-Active Release Technique® (ART®) is a patented soft tissue technique that treats problems with muscles, tendons, ligaments, fascia (connective tissue), and nerves.
-A multitude of musculoskeletal conditions can benefit from ART®.
-These conditions all have one important similarity: they are frequently the result of overused muscles, causing muscle spasm, scar tissue and eventual loss of function within a region of the body.(1)
+Active Release Technique® (or ART) is a patented soft tissue technique that treats problems with muscles, tendons, ligaments, fascia (connective tissue), and nerves.
+People with various types of musculoskeletal conditions can benefit from ART.
+These conditions all have one important similarity: They are frequently the result of overused muscles, causing muscle spasm, scar tissue and eventual loss of function within a region of the body.1

 When muscles (and other soft tissues) are overused, three types of problems may result: